jimasp/behave-vsc/README.md

 - When running tests one at a time, the extension builds up a separate command for each test and runs it.
 For example:
 `python -m behave -i "features/myfeaturegroup/myfeature.feature" -n "^my scenario$"`

-- For each run, the equivalent behave command to run the test manually appears in the Behave VSC output window.
+- For each run, the _equivalent_ behave command to run the test manually appears in the Behave VSC output window.
 (The _actual_ command run includes `--junit` and `--junit-directory` parameters, but these are not displayed.)
 - The extension then parses the junit file output and updates the test result.
 - The behave output and any errors appear in the Behave VSC output window.
+Assertion failures are also shown in the test run detail in the feature file view.
 - How the run works is controlled by you via extension settings in your `settings.json` file (e.g. `runParallel` etc.)

 ### How debug works: